DoD-Platform-One/minio/docs/DEVELOPMENT_MAINTENANCE.md

 This policy revokes access to the K8s API for Pods utilizing said ServiceAccounts.
 If a Pod truly requires access to the K8s API (for app functionality), the Pod is added to the `pods:` array of the same mutating policy.
 This grants the Pod access to the API, and creates a Kyverno PolicyException to prevent an alert.

+# Deploying with modifications to tenant pool definitions
+At this time, tenant definitions are replaced by the last array provided in the merge order.
+This means any user override will completely replace default values provided in the chart which may result in key configurations being removed.

+To resolve this issue, when modifying or applying new tenant pool definitions, all values must be duplicated in the user override chart (ex: `securityContext`, `containerSecurityContext`, `automountServceAccountToken`, etc.).

+Initial basic values for a single minio tenant pool can be found in `chart/values.yaml`.

 # Modifications made to upstream chart
 This is a high-level list of modifications that Big Bang has made to the upstream helm chart.
 You can use this as as cross-check to make sure that no modifications were lost during the upgrade process.